Blockchain as an M&A driver

 - Legal, regulatory and compliance will be bigger hurdles than the underlying technology itself

-Existing frameworks for merger and acquisition may not apply to ICO funded companies.
-Companies will need to reconcile how tokens are valued vis-a-vis their business model.
+Existing frameworks for merger and acquisition may not apply to crowd-funded or STO/ICO funded companies.
+These companies will need to reconcile how tokens are valued vis-a-vis their business model.
 If the tokens already command a high market capitalization, it will attract only the well-heeled buyers.
 On the other hand, if the token valuation is minimal, the board will have issues endorsing a deal for the merits of the technology.